dangkimbao1999/MartinLMAO/current_topic.md

 - return points to a callable memory location
 - application might crash afterwards
 - <img src="C:\Users\dangk\Desktop\DVWA\Function_call.png" style="zoom:67%;" />
-- 450 nop-sled (a sequence of [NOP](https://en.wikipedia.org/wiki/NOP_(code)) (no-operation) instructions meant to "slide" the CPU's instruction  execution flow to its final, desired destination whenever the program [branches](https://en.wikipedia.org/wiki/Branch_instruction) to a [memory address](https://en.wikipedia.org/wiki/Memory_address) anywhere on the slide.)
+- 450 nop-sled (a sequence of [NOP](https://en.wikipedia.org/wiki/NOP_(code)) (no-operation) instructions: is no-operation instruction, the attacker use nop-sled sequence to point to desirable memory address without knowing the exactly address.
+By pointing to randomly address which contains nop-sled sequence, it will slide through memory space until  desired destination whenever the program [branches](https://en.wikipedia.org/wiki/Branch_instruction) to a [memory address](https://en.wikipedia.org/wiki/Memory_address) anywhere on the slide.)
-- 33 shellcode
+- 33 byte shellcode: is a injection code to call the bash shell
 - 37 junk data
 - 4 new return address into nop-sled